Tilka Majhi: Death of Cleveland

 Augustus Cleveland was born in North Devon, England to John Clevland.
 He joined the service of the Company at the age of 17, partly because of his connection to Sir John Shore.
 At the young age of 25, Cleveland became the Magistrate and Collector of Bhagalpur and Rajmahal in 1779.
 Cleveland died on 13 January 1784 at the age of 29 after a month of fever.
 He died aboard the ship Atlas Indiaman near the mouth of the Hooghly River while sailing to the Cape of Good Hope, and his body was taken back to Calcutta on a pilot boat and buried in South Park Street Cemetery.

 Connection with Jabra Pahadia

 Popular accounts suggest that Tilka Manjhi's real name was Jabra Pahadia.
 However, Verma argues that this was an attempt to equate Tilka Manjhi with a historical figure.
-According to him, Jabra Pahadia (Note: His name is spelled variously in the sources such as Joura, Jaura, Jaurah, Jabra, Jowra, or Jawra Paharia.) was a historical figure who 'once a noted bandit' but later served in the British administration around the same period.
-And contemporary records do not support the identification of the two figures as the same.
+According to him, Jabra Pahadia (Note: His name is spelled variously in the sources such as Joura, Jaura, Jaurah, Jabra, Jowra, or Jawra Paharia.) was a historical figure who was 'once a noted bandit' but later served in the British administration around the same period.
+And, Verma continues, contemporary records do not support the identification of the two figures as the same.

 Legacy

 After the Independence of India, a statue of Manjhi was erected at the place of his execution in Bhagalpur town in 1984–85, which is now popularly known as Tilka Manjhi Chowk.
 The nearby residence of S.P.
 Bhagalpur was named after him.
-In 1991, Bhagalpur University was renamed to Tilka Manjhi Bhagalpur University.
+In 1991, Bhagalpur University was renamed to Tilka Manjhi Bhagalpur University, amid growing demands for a separate Jharkhand state.